 The switch by the printing companies to low aromatic ink represents a key step in efforts to use recycled paper for food packaging.
 Recycling paper may not be used for packaging if conventional inks containing mineral oil are used.
 The reason: The aromatic substances in inks containing mineral oil could be transferred to the food.
 This transfer is considered to be a health threat.
 REWE Group is working to turn the use of aromatic-free ink into a printing industry standard.
 This would represent a critical step in the use of recycled paper for food packaging.

 Paper is a key resource for a trade and tourism company, one that plays a major role particularly in product advertising.
-Total paper consumption by REWE Group rose from about 180,327 tonnes in 2017 to 184,455 tonnes in 2018.
+Total paper consumption by REWE Group rose from about 175,606 tonnes in 2016 to 180,327 tonnes in 2017.
 Flier production is the primary cause of paper consumption.
-The rise is also reflected in specific paper consumption, which totalled 18.7 kilograms per square metre of sales area in 2018.
+The rise is also reflected in specific paper consumption, which totalled 18.59 kilograms per square metre of sales area in 2017.
 The primary reason for the rise in paper consumption was increased advertising conducted as part of the competition for customers.
 This increase was reflected in the higher print runs of products like fliers, catalogues and company publications.

-Scope: REWE Group Germany and Austria, including retailers.
+Area of application: REWE Group Germany and Austria, including partner retailers.